How to Prioritize Your Financial Goals for a Comfortable Retirement Lifestyle

 Estimate Your Retirement Expenses

 Estimate your retirement expenses based on your desired lifestyle.
 Consider both essential expenses, such as housing, healthcare, and basic living costs, as well as discretionary expenses like travel, leisure activities, and hobbies.
 Research average costs for each category and adjust them according to your preferences and circumstances.
-This estimation will help you set achievable financial goals for retirement.
+Using a retirement calculator can make this process faster and more accurate.

 Prioritize Debt Management